 Bluetooth audio wasn’t as good as it is now when it was first introduced.
 Wired audio devices provided much better quality when compared to wireless audio devices.
 Over the years, the flaws of wireless audio devices have been reduced greatly, but they’re still not as good as wired audio devices.

 There are some wireless headphones/speakers out there that can compete with their wired counterparts, but the majority can’t be compared to wired headphones/speakers.
 They’re also more expensive than their wired counterparts, but you can get a pair of wireless headphones for as low as $60 without compromising on the performance.

-There’s actually a way to squeeze a little more performance (in terms of audio) by tweaking the Bluetooth codec slightly.
+There’s a way to squeeze a little more performance (in terms of audio) by tweaking the Bluetooth codec slightly.
 This method is only meant for Android users, so if you’re a PC user, this article isn’t for you.
-In this article, we’ll explain about the Bluetooth AVRCP version, and how you can tweak it on an Android device to boost its performance a little.
+In this article, we’ll explain the Bluetooth AVRCP version, and how you can tweak it on an Android device to boost its performance a little.

 (Note: This method does not work with iOS devices either.)

 First things first, What is Bluetooth Codec?

 Before we tell you how to tweak the Bluetooth Codec, you’ll need to know the concept behind it, and what it is first.
 The way Bluetooth works is that there’s a specific code that it relies on to function; this code compresses data from the device you’re trying to connect your wireless device to, and when it reaches your wireless device, the code decompresses it.